ananyarao10/hackrice-game-development-starter-code/README.md

 ### 🏃 **player_enemy.py**

 This file sets up a simple Pygame environment for player character movement within a defined screen space.
 It initializes the game window, creates a player character, and handles basic player input to move the character around the screen.
+Note that this file uses the game loop.

 ### 🔄 **game_loop.py**